Package 'prismatic'

 alpha

 Numeric between 0 and 1.
-0 will result in full transparency and 1 results in no transparency.
+0 will result in full transparency and 1 in no transparency.

 Value